- Write fine-grained classes and map them using

 Transaction and close the

 Session.
-If you don't, Hibernate can't guarantee that in-memory state accurately represents persistent state.
-As a special case of this, do not use
+If you do not do this, Hibernate cannot guarantee that in-memory state accurately represents the persistent state.
+For example, do not use

 Session.load() to determine if an instance with the given identifier exists on the database; use